-Selecting an AI Platform
+How to Select Selecting an AI Marketing Platform

-One thing to keep in mind when selecting a tool is the level of visibility you will need regarding why an AI platform made a certain decision.
-Depending on the algorithm in use, marketing teams may get a clear report on why a certain decision was made and which data influenced the decision, while algorithms working on a more advanced level with deep learning may not be able to give as definitive reasoning.
+One thing to keep in mind when selecting a tool is the level of visibility you will need regarding why an AI marketing platform made a certain decision.
+Depending on the algorithm in use, digital marketing teams may get a clear report on why a certain decision was made and which data influenced the decision.
+In contrast, algorithms working on a more advanced level with deep learning may not be able to give definitive reasoning.

-Benefits of Leveraging Artificial Intelligence in Marketing
+What Are the Benefits of Leveraging AI in Marketing?

-Increase Campaign ROI
+Increased Campaign ROI

 Better Customer Relationships & Real-Time Personalization

 AI marketing can help you deliver personalized messages to customers at appropriate points in the consumer lifecycle.
 It can also help digital marketers identify at-risk customers and target them with information that will get them to re-engage with the brand.

 Enhanced Marketing Measurement